postcss/autoprefixer/README.md

 Parses CSS and add prefixed properties and values when it really necessary for selected browsers.

-Write your CSS usual code prefixes (forget about them at all, Autoprefixer will think for you):
+Write your CSS usual code without prefixes (forget about them at all, Autoprefixer will think for you):

 ```js
 var css = 'a { transition: transform 1s }';
 var prefixed = autoprefixer.compile(css);
 ```

-Autoprefixer will take current browser statistics and adds only actual prefixes:
+Autoprefixer will take own database (from [Can I Use](http://caniuse.com/)) with current browser statistics and properties support and adds only actual
+prefixes:

 ```css
 a {